mjheitland/tfaurora/README.md

 terraform destroy -auto-approve
 ```

-* Note: In AWS console, click 'Modify' button to change master password for the db instance.*
+* Note: In AWS console, click 'Modify' button to change master password for the db instance and select 'Apply immediately'*

 ## Layer 3 - Compute (1 min)